-I share frequently on my plastic-bags-free shopping style at the wet markets.
+I share frequently on my plastic-bags-free shopping style when shopping at the wet markets.
 I will share today how I store the groceries after buying them packaging free.

 This method of shopping somehow always piques interest as to 1) how i cope without plastic bags to line my trash bin, 2) how I store the produce without proper packaging.
-Even the vegetable stall seller is curious.
+Even the market stallholders are curious.
 But they know a thing or two about the best way to store their stuff, so I often get useful tips from them, minus the plastic bags of course.

 Like this yam, uncle told me “must remember to store inside fridge, but let it breathe.”
-Since I think newspaper is the best material to wrap fruits and vegetables and yet allow them breathe (most sellers bag in shiny plastic bags with a few punched holes,) I simply leave this as it is inside the crisp drawer.
+Since I think newspaper is the best material to wrap fruits and vegetables and yet allow them breathe (most sellers bag in shiny plastic bags with a few punched holes,) I simply leave wrap in in newspaper and leave it inside the crisp drawer.
 Placed this right at the bottom since I don’t want it to crush on the leafy vegetables.

-Red spinach, before.
+Red spinach before.
 Auntie merely wrap the roots with a smaller piece of newspaper to prevent the soil from making a mess in my shopping bag.
-But I don’t really mind since I clean them often and make sure they are dry before folding them up for the next use.
+But I don’t really mind since I clean the bags often and make sure they are dry before folding them up for the next use.
 It’s alway good to keep the reusable bags clean and ready.
-Nothing foils a green shopping plan than looking around for clean shopping bags before stepping out of the house.
+Nothing foils a green shopping plan than fumbling around looking for clean shopping bags seconds before leaving the house.

-Red spinach, after.
+Red spinach after.
 All wrapped up with a larger piece of newspaper.
 Always remember to remove the elastic bands that are used to tie the vegetables together.
 Otherwise, the tension will cause the vegetables to rot fast.

 I used to buy just 1 or 2 stalks of cilantro as they don’t keep well by day 2, until the seller taught me the trick to keep them fresh and perky.